BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 By adopting this practice, the risk of token theft through XSS is substantially reduced.

+To sum up, Bedrock already adapted these principles for a while, but nevertheless it was great to remind myself to think about security and vulnerabilities around JWTs.

 ## How NOT to Write a Test in Go